What does fact checked mean?

 Vertical Chest Press

 The vertical chest press is a fitness machine that provides a fixed line of movement and focuses on the muscles of the chest.
 The machine features two stiff bars that raise to chest height and allow you to press outward in a motion similar to rowing while providing adjustable resistance.
+This strength training exercise has similar motion to bench press except instead of being horizontal, it faces vertically.
 The vertical chest press provides a limited range of motion, which makes it a good choice for beginners looking to build strength.
-It can also be useful for sports-specific training for basketball and in circuit training.
+It can also be useful for sports-specific training for basketball and of course various chest exercises.

-The vertical chest press targets the sternal head of the pectoralis major, the muscle that makes up the central part of the chest.
-The clavicular pectoralis major, the anterior deltoid and the triceps all aid in the movement.
-The biceps also tighten without changing length to stabilize the elbow and shoulder joints.
+The pecs and upper body are the main muscle groups of focus in this chest workout.
+The vertical chest press targets the sternal head of the pectoral muscles, the muscle that makes up the central part of the chest.
+The clavicular pectoralis major, the anterior deltoid and the triceps all aid in the movement and experience muscle growth.
+Activation also occurs in the biceps without changing length to stabilize the elbow and shoulder joints with some activation occurring in the lower back and lower chest as well.

 The major features and functions of the machine are shared among the several variations of the vertical chest press.
-To properly use the machine, adjust the seat to a comfortable setting that places the handles at about chest level.
-Choose your desired weight by moving the pin to the proper place in the plates.
+To properly use the machine, adjust the seat to a comfortable setting that places the handles at about chest level and shoulder-width apart.
+Choose your desired weight by moving the pin to the proper place in the weight stack.
 Grip the handles, and extend your arms to lift the weights.
 Return the handles to the starting position to complete one repetition.
 ExRx.net suggests that if your grip is too wide, you may limit your range of motion.

 Jonathan Thompson is a personal trainer certified through the American Council on Exercise and has extensive experience working with clients as well as teaching.
 Thompson holds specializations in longevity nutrition and muscle management for runners.
 He began writing in 2004.